 Needless to say, SOS Condoms ended before having a chance of getting started.

-So, be careful on how you handle this double-edged weapon!
+So, be careful on how you handle this double-edged sword!

 Infographic branded content is a powerful tool with a lot of viral potential (58% of marketers use some kind of infographics).

-Here’s an example from LinkedIn Marketing Solutions – they helps marketers to engage with potential customers through the LinkedIn platform.
+Here’s an example from LinkedIn Marketing Solutions – they help marketers to engage with potential customers through the LinkedIn platform.